Understanding Dye Sublimation: A Guide for Small Startup Businesses

 Quality Control

 Maintaining consistent quality can be challenging.
 Regular testing and calibration of equipment are essential to ensure product quality remains high.
 In particular, it's quite easy for the nozzles on your sublimation printer to become clogged.
 Before starting a job, I always perform a nozzle check.
 This simply prints easy to see, single lines of ink to determine of all of your nozzles are firing.
 If one or more lines are missing from your nozzle check, that means you have a clogged nozzle.
-Run the head cleaning routine on yoru printer to clear the clog and get things working again.
+Run the head cleaning routine on your printer to clear the clog and get things working again.

 Supply Chain Management